Counselling London - Counselling Central London - Counselling North London - Counselling Camden - London Counselling Services - Find a Counsellor

 Counselling provides a confidential space for you to talk about what's going on for you at the moment, any struggles or challenges, overwhelment, unresolved issues, setbacks, wounds, or a part of you, you hold back.
 Counselling explores your desired changes, options, choices, aspirations, any conflict with ourself, what you long for, any existential concerns or being at a turning point.
 Counselling may offer a different perspective, feedback or guidance, opportunities to develop a greater understanding of who you are and make sense of your life, heal what you need to heal.
 Counselling looks in depth not only at the symptoms, but also your core issues, the causes, and what these might mean for you.
 The counselling considers, and helps crystallise, your thoughts and feeIings, what matters to you, the known and unknown aspects of you.
 Counselling can be a sounding board for you to be heard, listened to, say things which are difficult to say, discover a part of you, which you just don't get, or to make connections.
 Counselling also provides the opportunity to say what's happening inside for you.
 Alongside the current issues you bring to counselling, we may look at what you really want and what stops you getting there so far, using counselling as a journey of selfdiscovery.
 (See also Aims & Benefits Of Counselling & Psychotherapy)

-You may seek counselling because of a current problem, preoccupation or have some stumbling blocks, which don't seem to go away or continue to consume you.
+You may seek counselling to take time, find out what's going on.
+You may have a current problem, preoccupation or come across some stumbling blocks, which don't seem to go away or continue to consume you.
 You may no longer want to push away things that you don't want to think about and have had enough.
 We may experience a suffering inside, which needs to be talked about, shared.
 You may want to reconcile things.
 You may be in the grip of powerful feelings or thoughts, unsettled or uncomfortable.
 Things may go round in a loop, have come to a head or something may not be working.
 Muddling through or running away from things may no longer be enough.
 You may have let some things slide.
 You may have tried things, want to move on, yet end up back in a similar place.
 Torn by a dilemma, you may have a familiar problem that is beginning to hold you back or weigh you down, which can't be unburdened, patched up or where "getting on with it" no longer works.
 Functioning well on the surface, you may fit in, yet not feel part of things or fully involved, be unhappy, disconnected, alienated or lonely inside, discontented or unfulfilled.
 Troubled, things may have been gnawing away at us for long enough, and can no longer be brushed under the carpet.
 Going through the motions, something might be missing or stirring and you may struggle to put your finger on what it is.
 Misplaced loyalties may play a part.
 Inside it may be as if we are living half a life, longing or yearning for something.
 You may be seeking a different perspectives or structures - ones which work for you in life, alongside a stronger sense of inner safety.

 counselling advice or counselling london, where counselling in london, which counseling london, best counseling in london